RoccoZero/System.Net.Http.Handlers/README.md

 Simple progress tracking for `HttpClient` via `DelegatingHandler`.

 This package is based on the original `ProgressMessageHandler` from ASP.NET Web Stack (`System.Net.Http.Handlers`) and adapts the same idea for modern .NET.
-The original source lives in the `aspnet/AspNetWebStack` repository under
+The original source lives in the `aspnet/AspNetWebStack` repository.

 ## Install